 Taking this whole panorama, there are women all over the world doing incredible things to make these inequalities and injustices a thing of the past.

 We know that being a woman is hard enough.
 It’s not an easy ride in any country, inequality is still in everyone’s head, and voices raised have erupted in more violence than ever.
-In India, it is no different.
+Adult free cams, it is no different.
 With one of the highest rape rates in the world, it is one of the most gender discriminatory nations.
 With still a long way to go, some women are stepping up.

 Anuja Mudda has always been marked by these circumstances around here, but not in her home.
 Growing up in Udgir, Maharastra, she was brought up independent and happy, but as she grew older, she realized it was not the same for every woman around her.
 Girls were getting married off or not allowed to study, growing up to do nothing but house chores.